 An assignment that brought back vivid memories from my childhood.
 Chocolate and mint as a combination was always difficult to resist and I can’t remember how many tons of York Peppermint Patties and Thin Mints I ate as a boy.
 A true after-dinner tradition & experience together with my father.
 When Hershey’s got in touch for new packaging executions, I was willing to be paid in product, but my agent nixed that proposal for some reason.
 I guess she’s not as big a fan 🙂

 Anybody who knows me is well aware that beer is one of my absolute favorite beverages, to shoot and to enjoy after a good gig.
 Years back when I thought of clients I would love to work with, Stella Artois was always among the top of my list – beautiful aesthetics, clean lines, a clear visual identity & excellent beer.
-I’m very happy that I now got to collaborate with Stella on their Global Holiday Ad Campaign, through Mother NY.
+I’m very happy that I now got to collaborate with Stella on their Global Holiday Ad Campaign.
 It was as much fun shooting the dancing chalices and bottles as it was to scream STELLLAAAAAAA all day long, trying to impersonate Marlon Brando in ‘A Streetcar Named Desire.’
 It easily turned into one of the most enjoyable assignments of the year.
-The creatives at Mother were wonderful partners in this endeavour and my team made me look good, once again.

 Pouring caramel and bending it to our will!
 Definitely the slowest ‘splashes’ I’ve ever captured, but just as interesting and challenging.
 Special effects rigger: Mark Borow.
 Food Stylist: Takako Kuniyuki.
 Post Production: Leo Rocha.